The Metal Profile for Molybdenum

 By the early 20th century, armor plate steel producers were replacing tungsten with molybdenum.
 But the first major application for moly was as an additive in tungsten filaments for incandescent light bulbs, which were growing in use during the same period.

 Strained supplies of tungsten during World War I led to a growth in molybdenum demand for steels.
-This demand resulted in the exploration for new sources and the consequent discovery of the Climax deposit in Colorado in 1918.
+This demand resulted in the exploration of new sources and the consequent discovery of the Climax deposit in Colorado in 1918.

 After the war, military demand declined but the advent of a new industry - automobiles - increased demand for high strength steels containing molybdenum.
 By the end of the 1930s, moly was widely accepted as a technical, metallurgical material.